lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 Second, let's imagine that you're compensating participants with gift cards.
 (You'll want to take a look at the Terms of Use and the wiki for details as you make plans for compensation, but essentially, for now researchers are responsible for handling any compensation by messaging participants.)

 Instead of the consent manager, switch over to "individual responses" and find your response again.
-In the response JSON window, scroll down until you find the participant UUID, and copy it:
+Copy the participant ID from the response JSON:

 .. image:: _static/img/tutorial/id_in_json.png
     :alt: Participant ID in response JSON